The infinity-category of stabilized Liouville sectors: Introduction

-(The ability to even state the ideas in the previous paragraph precisely is, we note, another outcome of the present work.)
+Let us note that neither the unit nor the counit of this adjunction is expected to be an equivalence.
+Regardless, the adjunction shows that for certain Ind-Liouville sectors, the space of morphisms into them may be computed purely algebraically as a space of functors.
+The ability to even state the ideas in the previous paragraphs precisely is, we note, another outcome of the present work.

 Another direction of interest is the articulation of the Weinstein version of the tools we use here.
-In Notation~\ref{notation. lioulocal}, we introduced $\weinlocal$ as the full subcategory of $\lioulocal$ spanned by sectors abstractly admitting Weinstein structures.
-This is of course a natural $\infty$-category to study.
+Let $\weinlocal \subset \lioulocal$ denote the full subcategory of those (stabilized) sectors admitting Weinstein structures.\footnote{We do not define in this paper any notion of maps between Weinstein sectors that are ``compatible'' with Weinstein structures; for our purposes, a map of Liouville sectors-that-happen-to-admit-Weinstein-structures is simply a (not necessarily strict) sectorial embedding.} This is of course a natural $\infty$-category to study.
 However, we do not characterize $\weinlocal$ as a localization of anything, and in particular, we do not give a proof that invariants defined only for Weinstein sectors (and not for Liouville sectors generally) induce compatible maps from stabilized mapping spaces.
 A notable invariant which, at present, is only defined for Weinstein sectors is the microlocal category $\mathfrak{Sh}(M)$ of Nadler-Shende~\cite{nadler-shende}.

-Regardless, it is straightforward to construct a Weinstein version of $\lioudelta$---an $\infty$-category whose simplices consist of barycentric subdivision diagrams of {\em Weinstein} sectors with strict inclusions.
-We believe this is another fundamental $\infty$-category meriting study.
-We expect its stabilization is a localization of a category of Weinstein sectors with Weinstein equivalences inverted.

-(A Weinstein equivalence is a sectorial embedding $f: M \to N$ admitting an inverse-up-to-Weinstein-isotopy $g: N\to M$.
-More precisely, the isotopies $g \circ f \sim \id$ and $f \circ g \sim \id$ have movies (Example~\ref{example. isotopies are 2 simplices}) that admit Weinstein structures.)